The Institute welcomes SANEDI

 7th August 2019

-The Global CCS Institute is pleased to announce that the South African Centre for Carbon Capture and Storage (SACCCS) is one of the newest Institute members.
+The Global CCS Institute is pleased to announce that the South African National Energy Development Institute (SANEDI) is one of the newest Institute members.
 In this article, SACCCS’s Evelyn Nyandoro and Thabo Mosia introduce the South Africa’s CCS programme and initiatives.